igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.md

 * The spline editor is reliant on the Mod Loader Config Editor, and thus will only show up or allow you to save the splines if an existing CC or JSON is open in it.
 * Splines will be loaded from OBJ files in the Splines folder located in the same directory as your CC or JSON file (a new one will be created if it doesn't exist).
 * When importing, make sure your OBJ file contains only one spline.
+* The importer will try to guess the type of the spline you are importing based on the OBJ file name.
+The words it looks for are "loop", "rail", "grind" and "ball".
+If none of these words are found, the spline type will be set to Null.
 * There is no way to display or edit splines straight from the game's EXE.
 You can extract them from the EXE using Heroes Tweaker.
 * If no splines are present, a null one will be created.